FC Rapid București: Primvs Derby

-Another bitter rival of Rapid is Petrolul Ploiești, which was previously based in the capital and with which it contests the Primus Derby, the oldest football derby in Romania.
-This is a fierce one where the galleries fight in increasingly beautiful choreographies and push their favorites.
+Another important rival of Rapid is Petrolul Ploiești, which was previously based in the capital and with which it contests the Primus Derby, the oldest football derby in Romania.
 The first episode of the Petrolul-Rapid rivalry was in the 1965-66 season, Petrolul and Rapid fought for the title of Romanian champion, and Prahoven won.
-The team trained at that time by Constantin Cernăianu prevailed over the rival and won the last championship title in the history of the club.
-A year later, Rapid got revenge and won the first title, after a draw in Ploiesti.
-In the battle with Dinamo for the first place, the Giuleșteni needed a point in the match with Petrolul in the last stage.
-Rică Răducanu and his colleagues got the equaliser, score 0-0, and the Rapid supporters returned on foot from Ploiesti, as they had promised before the match.
+The team trained at that time by Constantin Cernăianu prevailed over its rival and won the most recent championship title in the history of the club.
+A year later, Rapid got revenge and won its first title, after a draw in Ploiesti.
+In the battle with Dinamo for first place, the Giuleșteni needed a point in the match with Petrolul in the last stage.
+Rică Răducanu and his colleagues got the equaliser, and the Rapid supporters returned on foot from Ploiesti, as they had promised before the match.

 Among the thousands of fans was Ioana Radu, the well-known popular music singer and a big fan of the rapidists.
-At the end of the 1973-1974 season, both teams were relegated together to Division B. In the period 1978–1982, both teams were in Division B. The culminating match between the two took place in the spring of 1982, at Stadionul Steaua, in front of 35,000 spectators, in the 30th stage of Division B. The Rapidists prevailed with a clear 5–1 win.
+At the end of the 1973–1974 season, both teams were relegated together to Division B. In the period 1978–1982, both teams were in Division B. The culminating match between the two took place in the spring of 1982, at Stadionul Steaua, in front of 35,000 spectators, in the 30th stage of Division B. The Rapidists prevailed with a clear 5–1 win.
 Another landmark match between the two teams was the final of the Romanian Cup in 1995, at the end of which Petrolul won the second cup in their history, after defeating Rapid on penalty kicks.
-During the 1983-2004 period, both teams were in Division A, with Petrolul subsequently relegating at the end of the 2003–04 season.
+During the 1983–2004 period, both teams were in Division A, with Petrolul subsequently relegating at the end of the 2003–04 season.
 The rivalry also extends to other sports.

 Rapid had other Bucharest rivals, such as Dinamo Bucuresti, Progresul București, and Venus București, as well as derbies against teams of the Romanian Railways such as CFR Cluj and CFR Timișoara.
 Other, less important rivalries are with Universitatea Cluj, Farul Constanța, Universitatea Craiova, and UTA Arad.